quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-security-concerns.md

 The key-combination `CTRL-SHIFT-I` (or `ALT-CMD-I` on Mac) will open the dev tools and enable inspection of the application.
 It will even enable some degree of modification.
 Prevent the simple `evil maid` attack by catching these keypresses and `return false`.

 #### Publish checksums
-When you have built your binary blobs and want to publish them e.g. on GitHub, use `shasum` and post these results somewhere prominent (like on the GitHub release page for your project) and potentially on a public blockchain, such as Steem.
+When you have built your binary blobs and want to publish them e.g. on GitHub, use `shasum` and post these results somewhere prominent (like on the GitHub release page for your project) and potentially on a public blockchain, such as [Steem](https://steemworld.org/@quasarframework).
 ```bash
 $ shasum -a 256 myApp-v1.0.0_darwin-x64.dmg
 40ed03e0fb3c422e554c7e75d41ba71405a4a49d560b1bf92a00ea6f5cbd8daa myApp-v1.0.0_darwin-x64.dmg
 ```
-One good pattern is when the app runs for the first time, have it run shasum on itself and compare that result with a public resource.
-This is great in combination with a license validation scheme.

 #### Sign the builds
 Although not a hard requirement for sharing your app, signing code is a best practice - and it is required by both the MacOS and Windows stores.
 Read more about it at this [official Electron tutorial](https://electronjs.org/docs/tutorial/code-signing).